restbizz/rsschool-cv-old/CV.md

 ## My education
 Belorussian State University
 ## My languages
-English level is B2.
+English - level B2.
 I learned it at school and continue to develop in practice.
+French - level A2.
+Italian - level A2.